 Recursive agent engineering

-Robust agent engineering through extreme vibe coding.
+Robust agents, built through extreme vibe coding.

 I build agent systems where evaluation is not the ending.
 It is the feedback signal for the next version.